Scott Wilk: Composer

 (click arrow to the left of "Home" above)

-I'm a Los Angeles-based, Oberlin Conservatory-educated composer-producer with a very broad musical background.
-From Minimalism to edgy rock (I'm an ex-Warner Bros recording artist), I use my wide experience to my clients' creative advantage.
+I'm a Los Angeles-based, Oberlin Conservatory-educated composer-producer with a very eclectic musical background.
+From minimalism through electronica to edgy rock, I use my wide experience to my clients' creative advantage.

-I am currently (April 2015) scoring an indie feature, "The Mix", for In the Garage Productions.
+I am currently (June 2015) wrapping up scoring an indie feature, "The Mix", for In the Garage Productions.

 For the past several years, I have been very active in music for corporate event films.
 March 2015 client: Autodesk.
-Other recent 2014-2015 clients: Cisco Systems, Charles Schwab, NetSuite and Nemysys.
+Coming up: Cisco Systems.
+Other recent 2014-2015 clients: Charles Schwab, NetSuite and Nemysys.